 In the years subsequent to China entering the World Trade Organization in 2001, many U.S. furniture manufacturers closed their domestic manufacturing facilities and began importing increasing quantities of furniture from international sources.
-The Company's primary competition evolved from manufacturers of furniture to importers and distributers of furniture.
+The Company's primary competition evolved from manufacturers of furniture to importers and distributors of furniture.
 During this same period, Virco elected to significantly reduce its work force, but retain its domestic factory locations.
 The Company believes that its domestic manufacturing capabilities are a significant strength.
 As recent global supply chain challenges have led to "reshoring, nearshoring, and friendshoring" of production or other modifications to supply chains, Virco has a comprehensive, established, and fully functioning manufacturing footprint in the United States.
 The Company has effectively used product selection, color selection, and dependable execution of delivery to customers to enhance its market position.
-With increasing costs from international sources, supply chain disruptions, and increasing freight costs, our factories are cost-competitive for bulky educational furniture and equipment items.
+With increasing costs from international sources, supply chain disruptions, and increasing freight costs, our factories are cost-competitive for bulky educational furniture and equipment items, and typically provide superior delivery during the peak summer delivery season.
 The Company's ATS strategy allows for low-cube component parts to be sourced globally, with fabrication of bulky welded steel frames, wood tops, and larger molded-plastic components to be performed locally.
 Domestic production of laminated wood tops and molded plastic enables the Company to market a color palette that cannot be matched in a short delivery window by imported finished goods.
 Domestic assembly allows the Company to use standard ATS components to assemble customer-specific product and color combinations shortly prior to delivery.

 Finally, management continues to hone Virco's ability to finance, manufacture, and warehouse furniture within the relatively narrow delivery window associated with the highly seasonal demand for education sales.
 Historically, Virco ships approximately 50% of its annual revenue in the months of June, July, and August.
 In fiscal 2022, the seasonal peak was distorted due to severe supply chain interruptions, labor shortages, and COVID-19 related employee absences and the Company delivered less than 40% of sales during June, July, and August.
 In fiscal 2023, the Company started to return to the traditional seasonality and delivered approximately 47% of annual sales in June, July, and August.
-In fiscal 2021, approximately 52% of the Company's total sales were delivered in June, July, and August.
-The Company anticipates that the traditional seasonal peak will return when COVID-19 and global supply chain disruptions normalize.
+In fiscal 2024, the Company continues to return to the traditional seasonality and delivered approximately 49% of annual sales in June, July, and August.
 Shipments of furniture during peak weeks in July and August can be six times greater than in the seasonally slow winter months.
 Virco's substantial warehouse space allows the Company to build adequate inventories to service this narrow delivery window for the education market.